Skip to content

 It’s 3 p.m. and the wall hits you again.
 You ate well today — a salad, grilled chicken, a handful of nuts at your desk.
 So why does your energy crater every afternoon, and why won’t the scale move no matter how “clean” you eat?
 You stand in the kitchen, genuinely confused, doing everything right and getting nothing back.
 That confusion isn’t a willpower problem.
 It’s an information problem — and it has a name.

-The short version: Most people underestimate their daily calorie intake by 30–50% and have no idea how much protein they actually eat, according to research on self-reported food intake.
-MyFitnessPal closes that gap by turning invisible eating into a visible ledger: a food database of over 14 million entries, macro and micronutrient tracking, and optional barcode scanning.
-The free version logs the basics; premium (around $11.99/month or $80/year) adds barcode scanning and detailed micronutrient reports.
+The short version: Most people underestimate their daily calorie intake, and most have no idea how much protein they actually eat.
+Measured against doubly labelled water — the reference standard for energy expenditure — self-reported intake runs about 20% low on average, with larger under-reporting in people with overweight and obesity.
+MyFitnessPal closes that gap by turning invisible eating into a visible ledger: a food database the company advertises at over 20 million foods, macro and micronutrient tracking, and barcode scanning.
+The free version logs the basics; Premium — $19.99/month or $79.99/year, with a Premium+ tier at $24.99/month or $99.99/year as of August 2026 — adds barcode scanning and detailed micronutrient reports.
 It is not a diet.
 It is a measurement instrument — and once you can see what you eat, the guessing stops.
 Weigh your food, use verified entries, and log for 30 days before you trust any conclusion about your nutrition.
+This article is general information, not medical or dietetic advice; if you have a health condition or a history of disordered eating, talk to a clinician before you start tracking.

 The villain isn’t your discipline.
 It’s the gap you can’t see.

 Here’s what nobody tells you when they hand you another meal plan.
 You are running a complex, multi-billion-cell operation — your body — entirely on estimates.
 And your estimates are not slightly off.
-They are catastrophically off.
+On average they are off by about a fifth of your intake — and for some people, far more than that.

 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

 A “handful” of almonds is closer to 400 calories than the 150 you pictured.
 The olive oil you used to cook breakfast adds another 240.
 The splash of creamer in your coffee, the dressing you didn’t measure, the bite of your kid’s toast — none of it registered, and all of it counted.
 This is vibe eating: the quiet assumption that you can feel your way to the right nutrition.
 You can’t.
-Studies on dietary self-report consistently find people underestimate intake by 30–50%, with the heaviest under-reporting on exactly the foods that drive the surplus.
+Studies on dietary self-report consistently find people under-report what they eat — by around 20% on average against objectively measured energy expenditure — though how much of that gap is explained by body size rather than by honesty is itself contested in the literature, and the spread between individuals is wide.
+Which foods go unlogged is less well quantified than the headline number, but snacks, drinks and cooking fats are the usual suspects.

 So the afternoon crash, the stuck body composition, the sense that your body is working against you — that’s not your character failing.
 That’s a ledger you were never given.
 The enemy isn’t your willpower.
 It’s the invisible gap between what you ate and what you think you ate.